makerdao/auction-keeper/README.md

 * The keeper does not check model prices until an auction exists.
 When configured to create new auctions, it will `bite`, `flap`, or `flop` in response to opportunities regardless of whether or not your Dai or MKR balance is sufficient to participate.
 This too imposes a gas fee.
-* When using `--vat-dai-target` to manage Vat inventory: After procuring more Dai, the keeper should be restarted to add Dai to the Vat.
 * Biting vaults to kick off new collateral auctions is an expensive operation.
 To do so without a VulcanizeDB subscription, the keeper initializes a cache of urn state by scraping event logs from the chain.
 The keeper will then continuously refresh urn state to detect undercollateralized urns.